Reviews of Fullmetal Alchemist (2001) and related work

 First, the material is darker.
 On the very first page, the protagonist is already maimed, crawling on the bloody stump of his leg.
 This is because he’s performed black magic analogous to a Satanic ritual.
 His brother, the deuteragonist, lost his entire body in the same transgression.
 The brother therefore lives as a hollow suit of armour, unable to sleep or feel anyone’s touch.
 He is constantly afraid that the makeshift solution that keeps him alive will fail.
 To cure himself and his brother, the protagonist agrees to be a State Alchemist.
 In this role, he has better access to research funds and materials, but the reason why these materials are so restricted is to tie alchemists, and their dangerous knowledge, to the military dictatorship of Amestris.

-The most important allies of the adventuring boys are in the military.
-They are acknowledged perpetrators, not victims, of a recent genocide.
-After explaining their role in this event (volume 15), they also explain that although they are are trying to reform the state and prevent further violence, doing so will eventually reveal their own crimes.
+The military is fashionable and morally compromised like Legend of the Galactic Heroes (1988).
+The most important allies of the adventuring boys are in the military, and they are the acknowledged perpetrators, not victims, of a recent genocide.
+After explaining their role in this event (volume 15), these allies explain that although they are are trying to reform the state and prevent further violence, doing so will eventually reveal their own crimes.
 Without the military dictatorship protecting them, the public will stop revering them and see them for what they are.
 Again, these mass murderers of the innocent are allies of the main characters.
 The villains are worse.

 In the USA at this time, a narrative this dark would have been hard to sell to such a young audience, lest the advertisers flee the magazine.
 At minimum, the genocide would have been safely attributed to inherent evil, and the evildoers would have been punished.
 However, the second major feature of shōnen manga on proud display in FMA is its inclusive and redemptive moral arc.
 Some but not all antagonists become allies, or regret their evil deeds.
 This moralism is non-punitive and non-Christian, framed both in terms of human potential and in terms of mutual civility and respect, despite the protagonist being brash and bratty.
 Some non-human characters dismiss humans as inferior—in the same way that real perpetrators of genocide tend to dismiss their victims as non-human vermin—but these fantasy racists are the most likely to see the error of their ways in the end.
 It’s a worthy meditation on the USA’s contemporary wars in Afghanistan and Iraq, seamlessly woven into a children’s adventure with typical idealism and optimism.
 This is most clearly identifiable in the protagonist’s decision not to use ill-gotten gains or allow any innocent bystanders to come to harm in a revolutionary war against a godlike tyrant threatening to kill 50 million people.
 Predictably, there is an unrealistically happy ending, but the tonal clash is fairly mild.
 FMA is unusually intelligent, compassionate and respectful in its use of human-on-human genocide as a central motif in an epic fantasy, despite the use of slapstick violence and supernatural moral dichotomy elsewhere in the work.